-To increase electric vehicle (EV) adoption by residents, the City's Climate Action Plan (CAP) proposed enacting local building codes to require residential EV charging stations.
-In 2019, an ordinance was developed to require new single-family homes to install electrical equipment capable of handling an EV charger, making the home "EV Ready," and require new multi-family homes to install EV charging stations (EVCS) at 15% of the parking spaces in the complex.
-In November 2019, City Council considered and adopted Ordinance 2019-22 enacting these new regulations, which went into effect on January 1, 2020.
+To increase electric vehicle (EV) adoption by residents, the City's Climate Action Plan (CAP) proposed enacting local building codes that will require new single-family homes to install electrical equipment capable of handling an EV charger, making the home "EV Ready," and new multi-family homes to install EV charging stations (EVCS) at 15% of the parking spaces in the complex.
+In November 2019, City Council considered and adopted an ordinance enacting these new regulations, effective January 1, 2020.

-As a result of these new codes, the 2018 CAP estimates that 65 EVCS will be installed by 2020 and 370 EVCS will be installed by 2030 at new residential developments.
+As a result of these new codes, the CAP estimates that 65 EVCS will be installed by 2020 and 370 EVCS will be installed by 2030 at new residential developments.
 Meeting these goals will decrease greenhouse gas (GHG) emissions by approximately 200 MTCO2e by 2020 and 1,400 MTCO2e by 2030.
-Now that the ordinance is in place, staff will begin tracking the City's progress towards these targets.
+Now that the ordinance is in place, staff with begin tracking the City's progress towards these targets.

-Prior to the passing of the ordinance, some homeowners voluntarily installed electric vehicle charging stations at homes throughout Encinitas.
-According to building permit data, 161 EVCS were installed at residential properties from 2012 to 2019 (See Figure 12).
+Meanwhile, some homeowners have voluntarily installed electric vehicle charging stations at homes throughout Encinitas.
+According to building permit data, 143 EVCS were installed at residential properties from 2012 to 2018.
+Figure 11 shows EVCS installations at residential properties from 2012-2018.